Alexander, Manitoba: History

 In 1882, the site was made a rail point on the Canadian Pacific Railway (CPR) and a post office was opened, initially known as Pulteney.
 Built as a small hotel, residence and store, with the central portion occupied by the post office, the structure was built by the community's first postmaster, James Frederick Walker, whose family provided postal services to the community until 1949.

 The site was renamed Alexander Station in 1885, which was shortened to Alexander in 1891.
 There are two main explanations for the current name.
 First is that the name was selected by the CPR after an early settler named Alexander Speers.
 The other explanation is that it got its name from the first Canadian Prime Minister John A. Macdonald's middle name.

 Around 1916, a wooden grain elevator at Alexander was opened and operated by Paterson Grain.
 Traded to Manitoba Pool Elevators in mid-1988, it was destroyed by fire on 10 September 1990.

 On 23 July 1922, a monument was unveiled by the Alexander branch of the Imperial Order Daughters of the Empire in commemoration of people from the local area killed during military service.

-Today, the Alexander Post Office was one of the oldest privately owned post offices in continuous use in Manitoba.
+The Alexander Post Office was formerly described as one of the oldest private post offices still in use in the Province of Manitoba.
 It became a municipally-designated historic site in 1993.
 Later in 2023 the Alexander Post Office was demolished and replaced with a home.